Rfam/rfam-docs/docs/source/faq.rst

 How can I download all Rfam sequences for my favourite species?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unfortunately, this has not been implemented yet.
-Please :ref:`contact us` if you need help.
+Please :ref:`contact-us:Contact us` if you need help.

 The "Taxonomy" tab on the search page will allow you to perform taxonomic queries.
 In fact, this function also allows you to search with queries from internal nodes